A Quick Guide to Preparing your Business for Sale

 Make the Asking Price Realistic

 The value of a business is calculated differently by different people.
-For businesses sold in leasehold premises, as a rule of thumb here in Cambodia, buyers will generally be attracted to a return on investment (ROI) of around 2 years or less.
+For businesses sold in leasehold premises, as a rule of thumb, buyers will generally be attracted to a return on investment (ROI) of around 2 years or less.

 Offers will be made through your broker.
 Let the buyer make the first offer and don’t be too quick to reduce the price too much.
 If you have set the asking price about right, the buyer will know this.